zephyrproject-rtos/zephyr/doc/hardware/porting/arch.rst

 * **Linker scripts and toolchains**: architecture-specific details will most likely be needed in the build system and when linking the image (required).

+* **Memory Management and Memory Mapping**: for architecture-specific details on supporting memory management and memory mapping.

+* **Stack Objects**: for architecture-specific details on memory protection hardware regarding stack objects.

+* **User Mode Threads**: for supporting threads in user mode.

+* **GDB Stub**: for supporting GDB stub to enable remote debugging.

 Early Boot Sequence
 *******************